ContractsCounsel Logo

 A final testament is a document in estate planning that specifies what you wish to happen to your possessions when you pass away.
 The information on who will inherit your property is all included in your will, and what authority you want your administrator to have to handle your estate should also be stated in your will.
 Moreover, since minors cannot own property, one may also designate a guardian to oversee any assets or money they leave to their children.

-Your probate assets are the only ones that a living will and testament can handle.
+Your probate assets are the only ones that a will and testament can handle.
 These are entities you own and cannot otherwise transfer to a live person without going through the probate procedure.
 Benefits from life insurance policies, real estate owned as joint tenants with succession, and many retirement plans all specifically designate beneficiaries.
 These are non-probate assets and will be legally transferred: to those people in addition to your will.

 Another estate-planning tool covering the same fundamental provisions as a will is a revocable lifetime trust.
 After creating your trust and before passing away, you must take possession of your assets into the trust's name so that the trustee and the conditions can govern their use.